About advance directives

-Formal advance directives are documents that state your choices for health care or name someone to make those choices for you if you become unable to make those decisions.
-Through an advance directive, such as a Living Will or Durable Power of Attorney for Health Care, you can make legally valid decisions about your future medical treatment, including, for example, which treatments you would like applied, withheld or withdrawn.
-Keep in mind that an advance directive goes into effect only when you are incapable of making and/or communicating your health care wishes to your medical team.
+What are advance directives?Advance directives are documents that express your decisions for health care treatment and/or name an individual to make those choices for you, if you become unable.
+Through an advance directive -- a living will or durable power of attorney for health care -- you can make legally valid decisions about your future medical treatment.
+These include decisions such as which treatments you would like initiated, continued, withheld or withdrawn.